Kshitijpatil16/Wall-E-on-FPGA/rtl/Readme.md

 ## About
-- This folder represents our finalised design verilog code
+ This folder represents our finalised design verilog codes.